Authorization Code Flow

 Location: https://myapp.example.com/oauth2Callback?code=SplxlOBeZQQYbYS6WxSbIA&state=xyz&expires_in=60

-Step 4.
-Exchange code for token
+Step 3.
+Exchange auth code for access token

 Parameter | Type | Description |